Duration: 3 to 5 days minimum.

 Knowing how to react to the unexpected

-After returning from a bike ride, we realized that one of our Thule racks was broken and was no longer running.
+After returning from a bike ride, we realized that one of our Thule racks was broken and was no longer functional.
 So we couldn’t put one of our bikes on the roof… No problem!

 The scenic road heading south!